-Wakes can produce azimuthal brightness variations because the fractional reflecting surface area is direction-dependent (see Fig. 6 below, and Fig. 1 in SKF 2004).
-When the wakes are viewed along their long axes, the rarefied regions between the dense wakes are more visible and the overall brightness is reduced.
+are viewed along their long axes, the rarefied regions between the dense wakes are more visible and the overall brightness is reduced.
 In the perpendicular viewing direction, the rarefied regions are partially hidden, and thus the rings are brighter.
 The illumination direction also affects the asymmetry, as does multiple scattering occurring predominantly inside wakes, where the ring particles are most closely packed.
-Models for the multiple scattering in optically thick ellipsoidal particle "swarms" (Lumme and Irvine 1979a; Thompson, 1982) yield the same expected dependence of the longitude of minima and maxima with respect to the assumed orientation of the swarms.
-However, the models in SKF2004 suggest that the main contribution comes from the singly-scattered component.
+Models for the multiple scattering in optically thick ellipsoidal particle "swarms" (Lumme and Irvine, 1979a; Thompson, 1982) could also account for the longitudes of brightness minima and maxima.
+However, the models in Salo et al. (2004) suggest that the main contribution comes from the singly-scattered component.